 …and that’s your basic configuration sorted!
 Now, it’s time to add your products.

-- Found WooCommerce in the WordPress theme directory, installed it, and activated it
+- Found WooCommerce in the WordPress plugin directory, installed it, and activated it

 - Added your key business details